hmorchid/ada-project-analytixxperts2023/index.md

 | Gender diversity of the cast and the movie's box office revenue | None | None |
 | Gender diversity of the cast and the movie's rating | None | None |

+In conclusion, based on our naive analysis, we can say that having a more diverse cast in terms of ethnicity tends to result in higher movie box office earnings.
+However, for other combinations, no definitive conclusions can be drawn.

 <iframe src="assets/ethnicity_boxoffice_timeperiods.html" width="750px" height="500px" frameborder="0" position="relative">Genre plot</iframe>

 <iframe src="assets/gender_boxoffice_timeperiods.html" width="750px" height="500px" frameborder="0" position="relative">Genre plot</iframe>